Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

-6. KMS carries out the connection and acknowledges the operation:
+6. Kurento carries out the connection and acknowledges the operation:

 .. code-block:: json